-Wedding dates are important to set up earlier on when planning and if you're doing a wedding in Bali, you should know which seasons are best.
+Wedding dates are all important!
+If you are planning a destination wedding in Bali, you should know which seasons are best.
 You don't want to be on a private beach with a tropical storm tearing through the ceremony.
-Some places will make their "Wedding at Bali" packages much cheaper in storm seasons, so don't be fooled by a lower cost.
-The best month to plan a wedding in Bali is during August, the Dry Season.
-It's less likely to rain but also gets packed quickly.
-Be sure to plan ahead for the better seasons, the accommodations fill up more quickly and the prices tend to rise.
-But, if you want it extremely likely that no rain will come to toast your nuptials, best to stick to the Dry Season.
-A
+Some places will make their "Wedding at Bali" packages much cheaper in storm seasons, but don't be fooled by a lower cost.

 Comments are closed.